 We had some issues with our builds and presentation.
 We took notes.

 Still, what an incredible experience!
-I talked with at least six educators that wanted to bring Keyboard Kommander into their classrooms to help teach their kids how to type better.
+I talked with at least six educators that wanted to bring Blah Blah into their classrooms to help teach their kids how to type better.
 This was the aspect that made me most interested in joining the project: high-quality edutainment material.
-William created the game because, as a professional programmer, he wanted to increase his typing speed and skill.
+The game was created by the lead developer out of an interest in increasing typing speed and skill.
 I spoke with at least two dozen people saying that they wanted a cool looking typing simulator to help them practice typing.
 My pitch was “Mario Teaches Typing meets GTA2.”
 Most everyone had a good time!

 Naysayers were few.
 I valued their opinions and feedback.

-This event really showed me the potential that William’s game has for good.
+This event really showed me the potential that this game has for good.

 It was great seeing so many people enjoy the game!
 Even people that weren’t interested in typing tutors stopped on by, checked it out, and gave input that could make not just the game, but the story mode, better.
 We’re already planning for our next event.
 Until then, we’re resting up, bug-fixing, playtesting, and adding in features from the feedback we received.
 We have plenty of good ideas in the works, so stop over and check ’em out!

 Quite a few people told me that if they had this game instead of Mario Teaches Typing as a kid, they would have been more interested in practicing typing.
-Someone had mentioned it looked like GTA2, I paused, laughed, William approved the use of that phrasing, and BAM!
+Someone had mentioned it looked like GTA2.

 |Sources: My convention experiences, both as an attendee and now as a presenting attendant.|